shareaholic/shareaholic-api-docs/api_related_content.md

   ```

-**Response codes:**
+#### Response codes

 * 200 OK
 * 202 Accepted - Recommendations are not yet available for the provided api_key and/or url
 * 400 Bad Request - api_key or location are missing or malformed